mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 ```
 #### Run the certificate generation step function

-Once applied, we need to run the CA Step Function, which will be named something like `serverless-ca-dev` depending on your `env` name.
-You can use just `{}` as the input.
+Once applied, we need to run the CA Step Function.
+The Step Function will have a name similar to `serverless-ca-dev`, depending on the environment you set when [instantiating](#setting-up-serverless-ca) Serverless CA. For the input, use an empty JSON object by typing `{}` (curly braces).

 ![AWS Web Console showing executed StepFunction page](./serverlessca-stepfunction.png)